 Allergies, mites, wax, and yeast are all contributing factors for developing an ear infection.
 An accurate diagnosis is required for successful treatment due to the variety of potential causes.

-If an infection is found, your veterinarian will likely prescribe an oral and/or topical medications in addition to a professional ear cleaning.
+If an infection is found, your veterinarian will likely prescribe oral and/or topical medications in addition to a professional ear cleaning.
 Know that ear infections are common, and most dogs experience one at some point in their lives.

 Don’t be too hard on yourself in the event that your beloved pooch encounters one as they are not fully preventable.
 Unfortunately, some Danes do experience recurring infections, so maintaining a consistent grooming routine is critical to help avoid them in the first place.

-While Great Dane’s are without a doubt also great babies, listen to your Dane throughout the ear cleaning process.
+While Great Danes are without a doubt also great babies, listen to your Dane throughout the ear-cleaning process.
 If they yelp in pain then it’s a sure sign that you are doing something wrong.
-While some do not enjoy the process, there is a big difference between an annoyance and pain.
+While some do not enjoy the process, there is a big difference between annoyance and pain.

-Rewarding them with treats at the end of a cleaning session is a fantastic way to ensure your Danes patience.
-Reward them with an alternative gift such as a belly rub or trip to the park if they are not motivated by food.
+Rewarding them with treats at the end of a cleaning session is a fantastic way to ensure your Danes’s patience.
+Reward them with an alternative gift such as a belly rub or a trip to the park if they are not motivated by food.
 If this sounds vaguely familiar to getting ice cream as a child after an unpleasant event then you know exactly what I’m talking about!

 Developing a consistent routine is key to ensuring compliance and long-term health.
 Much like teeth cleaning, starting from puppyhood is ideal as they will grow accustomed to it as part of their grooming routine from a young age.